NicoVIII/CloudBackupEncryption/README.md

 For this scripts to run approprietly you need a working gpg setup.
 The scripts call gpg to decrypt or encrypt, so you need an existing keypair for given email address.
 The commands zip and unzip are called as well, so these must be accessible too.
 For most linux distributions this is given per default, as far as I know.

-## Installation
-There are two ways of using these script.
-You can either use them as portable scripts or install them on your machine normally via a `.deb` package (experimental).
-You can download this package on the [release page on github](https://github.com/NicoVIII/PGP-Backup/releases).
-If you install the `.deb` package, you do not need the scripts `pgpbackup-encrypt` and `pgpbackup-decrypt`.

 ## Usage

 ### Encryption